Writing Your Book: Five Common Fears

 At Round Table Companies, we know that writing a book begins with being brave.
 Why?
-Because the task of telling your story can be hard.
+Because telling your story can be hard.

 But don’t worry.
 You’re not alone.
 Many, if not all, authors face the same abyss: to write or not to write.
-Believe it or not, though there are five common fears of writing a book, there are also solutions to how one can turn those fears into fuel for telling your story.
+Believe it or not, though there are five common fears of writing a book, there are also solutions to how one can turn those fears into fuel for personal, brand, or business storytelling.

 When a friend says they want to do something but it’s “just not the right time,” what is your reaction?
 Do you think, “Absolutely, you’re right, you should wait on doing that.”
 Or, more likely, do you say something like “That’s an excuse.
 There’s never going to be a perfect time.
 You should do it!”
 Most of us would say the latter.
 Why?
 Because we know that when we say things like “the timing isn’t right,” we are really expressing fear of completion.

-Maybe you’ve always wanted to write a book but felt that if you just reached another milestone, or if you just waited until life slowed down, or if you just procrastinated to the last second, inspiration would suddenly spring forth from you like a fountain and then you would be able to finally write that book and tell your story.
+Or maybe you’ve always wanted to write a book but felt there was something holding you back.
+You had this tiny bit of fear suggesting that if you just reached another milestone, or if you just waited until life slowed down, or if you just procrastinated to the last second, inspiration would suddenly spring forth from you like a fountain and then you would be able to finally write that book, tell your story, and dare to publish it.

 Despite the fear of completion, poor timing, or procrastination beyond potential, you can still write your book.
 But first you have to make the decision to be brave and say, “Enough!”

-Fear #2: I will not make a positive impact with this story.
+Fear #2: Writing a book will not make a positive impact.

 And if it doesn’t make an impact on readers, you may think, Does that mean the book has failed?
 That I’ve failed?